Samarthanam Trust for the Disabled: Education and nutrition

 Samarthanam runs integrated primary and secondary schools and supports visually impaired students pursuing higher education.
 In the Class 10 Board exams held in 2012, the school had a pass percentage of 94.11%, with the school topper scoring 84.8%.
 Samarthanam uses technology to nullify disability.
 A barrier-free, accessible residential school is under construction.
 A sum of Rs.
 1 crore was allocated by the Karnataka Chief Minister in the state budget towards construction of the school.

+Samarthanam schools for students with intellectual disabilities have been established in Bangalore, Mysore, and Belagavi.
+The schools provide basic education, life skill activities, ADLS training, vocational training and aim to make the individual independent to the extent possible.

+Samarthanam Residential School for children with hearing Impairments, Bangalore was set up in 2019 with classes from 1st standard to 8th standard.Currently the HI school has 40 students.

 As part of 'Vidyaprasad', Samarthanam provides mid-day meals to children in government schools.

 'Shrishti', Samarthanam's BPO training units in Hubli-Dharwad and Peenya, provide soft skills and call center training to people with disabilities.

 Sports

 Samarthanam athletes took home seven medals at the 17th National Sports Meet for the Blind (2010) held at Chandigarh.
 Samarthanam's medal tally included three golds and Subramani broke the national record in shot put.

 Samarthanam promotes chess for the blind.
 The FIDE rating National Open Chess Tournament for the Blind 2012 was organized by Samarthanam, in association with All India Chess Federation for the Blind.